raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ![New And Improved](/assets/folding/new-and-improved.jpg)

 JavaScript has a method on arrays called [reduce].
 It's used for "reducing" a collection to a value of some kind.
+Here we use it to "reduce" an array of numbers to the sum of the numbers:

 [reduce]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce

-For example, we can use it to "reduce" an array of numbers to the sum of the numbers:

 ```javascript
 [1, 2, 3, 4, 5].reduce((x, y) => x + y, 0)
   //=> 15
 ```

-Another way to put it is to say that reduce **folds** the array into a single value.
+Reduce **folds** the array into a single value.
+Mapping can be implemented as folding.

-If all we saw was stuff like summing the elements of arrays, we might think that "folding" is about taking a collections of things and turning it into just one of those things.
-Like turning an array of numbers into a number.
-But not so!
-Folding can produce any arbitrary value.

-For example, mapping can be implemented as folding.
 Here we fold an array of numbers into an array of the squares of the numbers:

 ```javascript
 [1, 2, 3, 4, 5].reduce(